Decodetalkers/tree-sitter-groovy/README.md

 # Groovy Dsl treesitter

-## Note it is for Groovy dsl ,gradle script , not groovy
+## Most for gradle script under idea, also support groovy

 ## Note: source of c is not under master branch